 Your asset allocation is not fixed

 I mentioned before that your current situation is important when considering your asset allocation.

 Since your current situation will change over time, so may your asset allocation.
+In total, there are four stages of wealth.
 For instance, I mentioned before that your asset allocation during the accumulation phase might not be the same as the asset allocation during the asset preservation phase.